 Progressive enhancement is the practice of building a website with simple, web design basics.
 The designer will add more complex features as they build the website.
 This means that whatever issues it has, they're protected by strong foundations.
 You wouldn't put the roof on a house without laying the foundations first.

-Industry knowledge: What should you use for your business: Wix vs Wordpress
+What platform should you use for your business?
+Wix vs Wordpress: Who wins?

 Developer Website Terminology